Student Spotlight: Monica Manolas (MJ '18)

 Q: Why would you recommend Tulane University’s MJ-LEL program?

 A: I am a believer in lifelong learning.
-The Online Master of Jurisprudence in Labor and Employment Law program is the best way for someone in business to better understand the legal framework of employment.
+The online Master of Jurisprudence in Labor & Employment Law program is the best way for someone in business to better understand the legal framework of employment.
 I have been able to quickly explain to my business partners why a business decision is more than just weighing the risk.

 There are very sound legal principles that underpin just about every aspect of employment, highlighting why the consequences are not just about dollars and cents—but are about employee morale, productivity and, ultimately, business results.